 by Julie Trevelyan

 Powell, the original river rafting expert, has his very own museum in Green River.
-Full-size replicas of the actual wooden boats used are there for you to ogle (and then be grateful you have a more modern choice).
-Also a 25-minute film and a gift shop.
+One of the more informational yet visual things to do around here, you can admire full-size replicas of the actual wooden boats used (and then be grateful you have a more modern choice).
+Also, a 25-minute film and a gift shop.
 Free/Children Under 5, $2/Children 5-12, $6/Adults 12+, $15/Family (immediate).
-8am-7pm daily.
+8 AM-7 PM daily.
 (435) 564-3427

 Yes, a real geyser, the nature-powered kind that shoots water into the air.
 This cold-water geyser isn’t as predictable as Old Faithful, but if you have a bit of patience, you might be rewarded with a fascinating sight.
 You’ll take your chances on whether or not you get to see the geyser going off, but it’s a short hike to the site, which is just outside town.

 Green River State Park

 If you want to golf, relax under shade trees, or discover famous Melon Days after your rafting trip, this is the place to go.
 Every third weekend in September, show up to sample some of the best melons you’ll ever taste (no, really), compete in seed-spitting competitions, and see how small towns have some fun.
 Camping facilities available.
 Summer 6am-10pm. $5/Day Use, $16/Camping.
 (435) 564-3363